 Consistent with University regulations, students are expected to be available to write scheduled exams at any time during the official December and April examination periods.
 Requests to write a make-up exam because of conflicting travel plans (e.g., flight bookings) will NOT be considered by the department.
 Students are advised to wait until the final examination schedule is posted before making any travel arrangements.
-If a student cannot write their final exam on the date assigned by the Registrar's Office, they need to apply for deferred http://www.ucalgary.ca/registrar/exams/deferred final.
-Under no circumstances will this be accommodated by the department.
+If a student cannot write their final exam on the date assigned by the Registrar's Office, they need to apply for a deferred exam